jessepav/lacygoill-wiki-backup/vim/debug.md

     STRIP = /bin/true

 ###
+### Vim doesn't dump a core!

+Make sure you didn't set any limit on the size of core files which the OS can write:

+    ulimit -c unlimited

+---

+Also, make  sure there  is no mismatch  between the version  of the  Vim process which crashes, and the one of the installed binary.

+That is,  when you  have such an  issue, restart your  Vim process  whenever you update the Vim binary.
+Otherwise, your OS  might not write a core file.
+In the system log  files, e.g.  in `/var/log/apport.log`, you  might find  some message like this one:

+    ERROR: apport (pid 1234) <some date>: executable was modified after program start, ignoring ^---------------------------------------------------^

 ### I want my backtrace to contain as much info as possible (no <optimized out>)!

 Edit `src/Makefile`  to pass  the `-O0`  flag to the  compiler via  the `CFLAGS`